 Both – not just one – of the statements above must be true for you to apply ED to this institution.
 This seems simple to me – if one of these things is not true, you should not be applying somewhere through the ED round.
 If you’re saying things like “I like Tufts… I’m not sure about ED…” I will interrupt you and say: “Do not apply ED.”
 Many feel pressure from their peers who are applying Early, and many more feel that they want to approach this decision strategically – I’ll get to that in a moment.
 But the bottom line is this: If you are admitted to an institution through Early Decision, you must go there.
 You must spend four years there; you must call its students your classmates, roommates, and often lifelong friends; you must learn from its professors and graduate with its degree in one of the majors it offers.
 You must also pay its tuition and receive financial aid based on its guidelines.
 Early Decision means giving up options, letting go of the ability to make a choice between different campus cultures and academic offerings.
 That is a big commitment – are you ready to make it based solely on strategy?
 I hope not.
 So my advice?
 Don’t worry about what your peers are doing – if you haven’t fallen in love with a school yet, give it time.

 But now I’ll answer the question many of you are really asking.
 “Is it easier to get in if I apply Early?”
 My true, honest answer to your true, honest question is “it shouldn’t matter.”
 But let’s get real for a moment – the answer to this question is tricky.
-To illustrate why, let’s pretend you are an admission officer at Tufts University (lucky duck!)
+To illustrate why, let’s pretend you are an admissions officer at Tufts University (lucky duck!)

 It’s November 1st, day 1 of application reading season, and the task in front of you is to fill 1,325 seats in Tufts’ Class of 2021.
 You open an Early Decision application.
 The applicant (let’s call her Maggie) is qualified, meaning she could be categorized academically as a “typical” admit for Tufts.
 (This part is important.
 If Tufts is a “reach” for you academically, it’s going to be a “reach” no matter when you decide to apply.
 Applying Early does not make it “easier” to be admitted.
 Academically, the Early Decision group looks just like the Regular Decision group.)
 Back to Maggie – as you read on, you learn she’s COOL.
 She’s intellectual, involved, engaged… all the things you’d like to see in students at Tufts.
 You keep reading.
 Maggie’s teachers and guidance counselor are raving – they say she’s whip smart and interesting with a hilarious sassy streak.
 You finish reading.
-What do you think, admission officer?
+What do you think, admissions officer?
 Here’s what I would think:

 I have exactly 0 seats out of 1,325 full at this moment in time, and Maggie is telling me that she will come to Tufts.
 She’s excited about our campus and community, she’s taken the time to decide we are her first choice, and not only that, but I like her!
 I’m going to be really happy to have her on campus, our professors will appreciate her intellectualism, and her roommate will appreciate her kindness and sassy streak.
 I’d admit Maggie… wouldn’t you?